privatenumber/vue-proxi/README.md

 > Add props / event-handlers on `<voodoo-doll>` to proxy them to a distant child component

 ## :raising_hand: Why?
 Vue offers [provide/inject](https://vuejs.org/v2/api/#provide-inject) to communicate with a child component that's passed into a slot.
-This non-reactive, imperative API might suffice for simple cases, but when data needs to flow bi-directionally or be reactive, you start reinventing new ways for components to communicate.
+This non-reactive, imperative API might suffice for simple cases, but when data needs to flow bi-directionally or be reactive, you might start to reinvent new ways for components to communicate.
 This could get messy and pollute your SFC with irrelevant noise.

 _Voodoo Doll solves this by offering a template API to directly interface with a component outside your SFC! :ghost:_

 ## :rocket: Install
 ```sh